 Coming to terms with any issue of identity can be challenging, and I’m still trying to sort through my feelings about being Alaskan.
-I had never reflected on this aspect of my identity before leaving for college, and I was wholly unprepared to do so in this new environment.
-This post examines my feelings on reconciling this newfound identity while staying true to myself during my college years on the East Coast.
+I had never reflected on this aspect of my identity before leaving for college, and I was wholly unprepared to do so in this new environment 4,000 miles away from everything familiar and comfortable.
+A fair amount of people attend college in a new state or even a different country, and this post examines my feelings on the experience.
+I loved my college experience but I also struggled in unexpected ways to adjust to the new environment.

 I am from Anchorage, Alaska.
 I attended a small liberal arts college in Lancaster, Pennsylvania.
 This fact was a topic of frequent and lengthy conversation with almost everyone I met my freshman year and beyond.
 As any Alaskan traveling out state knows, amazement and misconceptions abound.
 Before I left, I had no idea living in Alaska was so interesting to most Americans.
 I realized this quite thoroughly during my first week of college.
 Most conversations with new people started with a degree of intense excitement: